clean-css/clean-css/README.md

 * `restructuring` - set to false to disable restructuring in advanced optimizations
 * `root` - path to **resolve** absolute `@import` rules and **rebase** relative URLs
 * `roundingPrecision` - rounding precision; defaults to `2`; `-1` disables rounding
+* `semanticMerging` - set to true to enable semantic merging mode which assumes BEM-like content (default is false as it's highly likely this will break your stylesheets - **use with caution**!)
 * `shorthandCompacting` - set to false to skip shorthand compacting (default is true unless sourceMap is set when it's false)
 * `sourceMap` - exposes source map under `sourceMap` property, e.g. `new CleanCSS().minify(source).sourceMap` (default is false)
   If input styles are a product of CSS preprocessor (LESS, SASS) an input source map can be passed as a string.